Martha J. Scholl, Medical Investigator

 I called Ms. Scholl on December 19, 2007, with a list of questions regarding Kyle’s death and the subsequent investigation.
 I told her I was calling because I wanted clarification.
 Asked for the names of the police officers who responded to Tom Brennan’s 911 call, Ms. Scholl said they were Brett Faulk and Jonathan Yuen.
 This was when I learned, too, that she was the medical investigator sent to the Brennan apartment the evening Kyle died.
 When I asked, however, why the forensic procedures outlined in section 406.11 of the Florida Statutes were not followed, Ms. Scholl did not respond.
 (Section 406.11 refers specifically to “Examinations, investigations, and autopsies.”
 According to Section 406.11, the medical examiners are supposed to determine the cause of death, not the police.
 In Kyle’s investigation, Detective Bohling claimed that Scholl had ruled his death a suicide, and Scholl claimed that she had been told by the police that it was a suicide.
 See below for more information.1)

 While her non-response in that instance was troubling and very telling, Ms. Scholl’s reaction to the following question was perhaps even more so.
 When I asked who provided her Kyle’s personal and medical information, she didn’t answer directly.
 Instead, she stated that she didn’t want to get any of the police officers in trouble.

-Next I told her about a discrepancy on Kyle’s death certificate that I wanted corrected.
+Next, I told her about a discrepancy in Kyle’s death certificate that I wanted to be corrected.
 It listed Tom Brennan’s apartment—where Kyle was just visiting—as Kyle’s home address, not his real address in Virginia.
 She said she was told that Tom Brennan was Kyle’s next of kin.
 Then I asked her why the police hadn’t called me the night Kyle died.
 Why was it that a complete stranger, Gerald Gentile, had made that call instead?
 Ms. Scholl explained that indeed it is the job of the police to notify the family.
 And, Ms. Scholl continued, “if the medical examiner’s office was responsible for making calls like that in the middle of the night, we would probably hear nothing but a big thump on the other end of the line.”